ironhack-labs/lab-html-exercise/readme.md

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_d8ae51bd44240ddd2c7d75361bb6397d.png)

-In this section, as you can see everything is _centered_.
+In this section, as you can see everything is _centeredc_.
 You can add some flexbox rules to the _id_ you attached to this section such is _display: flex;_ and _justify-content: center;_.
 But this is just the beginning - you still have to set _align-items_ and _flex-direction_.

 _Useful information_: